Maine Organic Farmers and Gardeners Association: Low Impact Forestry

 A program supporting sustainable timber harvesting practice and use, the Low Impact Forestry (LIF) project of MOFGA offers events and workshops throughout the year.
 Following the 1997 purchase of 200 acres in Unity, Maine for a year round fairspace and headquarters for the association, MOFGA’s LIF program has worked to preserve and manage the forests on the land.

 Maine School Garden Network

 Maine School Garden Network (MSGN), a non-profit education agricultural program for student youth focused on sustainability and stewardship.
 Sponsored by MOFGA until 2014 when MSGN became an official 501(c)3 nonprofit organization, MSGN continues to partner with MOFGA to promote organic agricultural awareness and involvement in Maine’s youth through school programs throughout the year.

+Common Ground Education Center

+The Common Ground Education Center is located on 300 organic acres of forest and farmland in Unity, Maine.
+It is the location of MOFGA's headquarters and the site of the Common Ground Country Fair.
+The property was acquired in 1998 and converted to organic demonstration fields, gardens, orchards, shade trees and low-impact forestry woodlots.

+Maine Heritage Orchard

+The Maine Heritage Orchard is a 10-acre orchard that preserves more than 360 varieties of apples and pears traditionally grown in Maine.
+It is used to teach organic orchard care.
+The orchard was planted in a reclaimed gravel pit starting in 2014.